Verify incoming data

 in the Collector logs when using Prometheus clients that support OpenMetrics 1.1.

-time series.
-The OpenMetrics 1.1 specification allows exemplars on all
+counter time series.
+The OpenMetrics 1.1 specification allows exemplars for all

 time series.